Analytical thinking skills are an invaluable asset to have. They easily transfer and apply across many spectrums of our lives.

 Becoming a more critical thinker with better analytical skills sounds appealing, doesn’t it?
 Working to improve and nurture your analytical skills certainly can’t hurt!

 So, here are a few steps you can take to begin cultivating better analytical skills:

 1. Play Brain Games

-This is a fun and practical way to begin improving your analytical skills and boosting your brain power.
-Plus, all you need is 15 minutes a day!
+This is a fun and practical way to begin improving your analytical skills and boosting your brainpower.
+And all you need is 15 minutes a day!

-Here are a few accredited apps you can access for improving your analytical skills:
+In fact, here are a few accredited apps you can access to improving your analytical skills:

 - Brain Wave